AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/creating-a-custom-tab-for-the-person-detail-page.md

    >
    >You have two columns to work with.

-   If you decide you want to remove a field, right-click the field you want to remove and click **Delete**.
+   If you decide you want to remove a field, right-click the field you want to remove and click **[!UICONTROL Delete]**.

    ![](assets/image2014-9-16-16-3a43-3a56.png)